fuzzygreenblurs/threadsafe_vmem/README.md

 This is a project in thread-safe virtual memory management.
 The goal is to create a user-level page table from scratch that translates virtual addresses to physical addresses.
 Here, a 2-layer multi-level page table structure is used to achieve this.
 It is also supported by a translation lookaside buffer (TLB) cache to reduce translation costs.

-The code can be found here.
 All relevant functions are packaged as a library as described in the writeup.
 They are prototyped in the `my_vm.h` file and their implementations can be found in the corresponding `my_vm.c` file.

 #### Compilation

+From the root directory of the project:

 - compiling the library: `make clean && make`
 - compiling the tests: `cd benchmark && make clean && make`